 Why Do Dogs Urinate When Submissive?

 Dogs that urinate submissively are trying to appease someone they see as "socially dominant" and to escape being punished.
-Submissive dogs pee when they're greeted, when someone approaches, and when there's a history of rough treatment or punishment after inappropriate peeing.
+Submissive dogs pee when they're greeted, when someone approaches, or when there's a history of rough treatment or punishment after inappropriate peeing.
 This is common in rescued dogs and shy, anxious, and timid dogs.

 How to Stop Submissive Urination

 To fix submissive peeing, do not hit, scold, or yell at your dog after it has peed.
 Instead, attempt to build its confidence by teaching it simple commands (sit, stay, come), and reward it after each success.
 This is the same reward-and-praise process you use to teach simple tricks (roll over, fetch).
 You'll also want to interact with your dog using the following non-dominant postures:

 - Avoid direct eye contact, approach your dog from the side, and crouch down to your dog's level.

 - When petting your puppy, go for under the chin rather than the top of the head.